KeysAHuman/Sage-in-a-Bottle/README.md

 ```

 **3. Create the Ollama model**

-Enter the directory where your model .GGUF is located via Terminal, and place the `Modelfile.sage` file alongside it. (or move your GGUF to your cloned repo temporarily)
+Enter the directory where your model.GGUF is located via Terminal, and place the `Modelfile.sage` file alongside it. (or move your GGUF to your cloned repo temporarily)
 Then, type or paste the following;
 ```bash
 ollama create <your_model_name> -f Modelfile.sage